flotiq/flotiq-docs/docs/Universe/pabbly.md

 ![](images/pabbly/pabbly-add-ctd-in-flotiq-3.png){: .center .width75 .border}

-We will store email, first name, last name and date of birth in our mailing list.
+We will store the email, first name, last name, and date of birth on our mailing list.
 After creating all the fields, click " Save".

 ![](images/pabbly/pabbly-add-ctd-in-flotiq-4.png){: .center .width75 .border}